MacTynow/learning/docs/03-docker-application.md

 ### The `COPY` instruction

+This instruction is used to copy files from the working directory into the container filesystem.

 ```Dockerfile
 COPY app.py .
 ```

 ### The `RUN` instruction

+The `RUN` instruction is used to execute commands in the container.
+Usually mostly used to install dependencies, libraries or systems packages.

 ```Dockerfile
 RUN apt-get update && apt-get install -y --no-install-recommends build-essentials